Omoda E5 new car review

 Design and build

 Compared to the petrol Omoda 5, this EV version has, according to manufacturer Chery, been 'optimised for aerodynamics'.
 Which means a unique rear spoiler, a bespoke front grille and modified front side wings.
 Omoda is determined that fashionable design should be a major selling point of its models, which is why you'd be unlikely to mistake this car for anything else.
 Certainly not the two cars this 4-metre-long compact family EV crossover is primarily pitched against, the Hyundai Kona Electric and the Kia Niro EV (both of which are a little shorter).
 The main visual talking point is a huge grille which is almost completely flush with the front bumper.
-The rear gets a full-width light bar and if you opt for the plusher 'Noble' spec level, you get various red-coloured external trim elements.
+The rear gets a full-width light bar and and an aggressive roof spoiler.
 All models have a rakish profile with blanked-out C-pillar.

 Inside, where everything is of surprisingly high quality for a mainstream brand, there's a high-mounted 10.25-inch infotainment screen.
 And a digital instrument cluster of the same size built into a single wide panel mounted on top of the dashboard.
 You're going to need to like smudge-worthy gloss black-trimmed panelling, but everything is decently screwed together and the things you interact with regularly are soft to the touch.
 Plus there's adjustable ambient lighting that varies itself with the selected drive mode.

 Despite the gently sloping rear roofline, there's plenty of headroom in the back, even with a sunroof fitted.
 And decent leg room for six-footers too.
-Out back, there's a 380-litre boot (the same as a Golf).
+Out back, there's a 380-litre boot.
 The trunk area lacks bag hooks but gets a low loading lip, so it's easier to slide heavy items in.

 + More